scrapinghub/splash/docs/scripting-ref.rst

 splash:select
 -------------

-Select the first HTML element from DOM of the current web page that matches the specified selector.
+Select the first HTML element from DOM of the current web page that matches the specified CSS selector.

 **Signature:** ``element = splash:select(selector)``